kwertyops/byte-of-python/src/function_return_values.md

 ```
 You should notice how simple it was to create this new program.
 The `is_prime()` function did not need to be rewritten or even thought about.

 Here is yet another example.
 This time we will build another layer on top of the `is_prime()` function by creating a function called `next_prime()` to give the next prime larger than a specific integer.
 Notice that `next_prime()` itself uses `is_prime()`, so its job is made straightforward and easy to understand.
 By the use of these two functions, the interface with the user in `main()` is also very straightforward.
 This organization and structure makes code easier to read and understand, easier to fix if it has an error, and easier to enhance or modify if we choose to later.
-Notice that I've taken out the contents of `is_prime()` since that function is identical to before.
+Notice that the contents of `is_prime()` are not shown here, since that function is identical to before.

 ```python
 def is_prime(number: int) -> bool: